 Who Should Perform Orbital Decompression and Eyelid Surgery?

 An oculoplastic surgeon, who is a member of American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), is someone who is a board certified ophthalmologist who has completed additional 2-year fellowship training in cosmetic and reconstructive plastic surgery of the eyelids, orbits (eye socket), lacrimal system( tearing system) and surrounding structures.
-Dr. Taban is triple board certified by American Board of Cosmetic Surgery (ABCS), American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), and American Academy of Ophthalmology (AAO).
+Dr. Taban is double board certified by American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), American Academy of Ophthalmology (AAO), and a diplomat of the American Board of Cosmetic Surgery (ABCS).
 Dr. Taban is an oculoplastic surgeon in Beverly Hills and Santa Barbara with expertise in minimal invasive techniques in orbital decompression and eyelid surgery.

 If you are experiencing the symptoms of Graves disease, schedule a consultation with Dr. Taban to learn more about your treatment options.
 Dr. Taban is a board certified ocular-plastic surgeon in Beverly Hills and Santa Barbara.